 Residency Requirements for Externships and Internships

 The following parameters are for Graduate and Professional students who plan to apply for residency for tuition purposes and who leave the state for an internship or other educational opportunities prior to residing in Washington for 12 months.

 To be considered, students must meet the following criteria:

 - Prove that student’s absence is due to an internship, externship, study abroad, or temporary employment relating to their educational study.

-- Provide official verification from the department, school, or company/firm where the internship is taking place.
+- Provide official verification from the department, school, or company/firm where the internship or externship is taking place.

-- Registered for courses for the Autumn Quarter prior to leaving for the summer internship.
+- Registered for courses for the Autumn Quarter prior to leaving for the summer internship or externship.

-- Provide verification of continued domicile in Washington such signing a lease prior to leaving, storage of personal items, etc.
+- Provide verification of continued domicile in Washington such as signing a lease prior to leaving, storage of personal items, etc.

-- Maintain all Washington legal ties and financial independence.
+- Established and maintained all Washington legal ties and financial independence.
 Please reference Residency Requirements.